Introduction to Python

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20

-We can iterate through an iterable object obtaining in each iteration its index and its value by means of the enumerate()
+We can iterate over an iterable object, obtaining its index and value in each iteration using the enumerate()

 method.